IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

   },
 ```

 For an explanation of each field, you should be able to mouse-over it in VSCode.
-Alternatively, you can see the schema [here](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/interfaces/CustomStage.ts).
+Alternatively, you can [browse the TypeScript schema definition](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/interfaces/CustomStageLua.ts).

-For more information on the "roomVariantPrefix" field, see [below](#custom-stage-room-variant-prefixes).
+For more information on the "roomVariantPrefix" field, see the section on [Custom Stage Room Variant Prefixes](#custom-stage-room-variant-prefixes).

 ## Motivation